UK Small Business Grants: What are They and How Do I Apply?

 Along with this government grant, you also get a business mentor to help you get back into work by developing your own small business.

 UK small business grants and funding can be found by looking geographically.
 You can search UK-wide using GOV.UK's 'Finance and support for your business' page.
-This lists all the different financial support available across the UK for new businesses and small- and medium-sized businesses.
+This lists all the different local financial support available across the UK for new businesses, as well as small- and medium-sized businesses.
 This includes business start-up grants, government grants, and other financial support to help you to grow your business.

 The Scottish Government has a very well organised list of the grants available exclusively in Scotland.
 The range of government grants available for small businesses is quite extensive.

 Scottish government grants are available in a variety of industries, but they are all usually determined by three main drivers.